founderandlightning/api-guidelines/loading-csv-to-database/README.md

 Everyone is encouraged to contribute.
 If you see some places for refactoring in the example code - open an issue and it will be dealt with.
-If anyone has any questions, please open an issue for that or ping me on slack.
+If anyone has any questions, please open an issue for that or ping me [Marcin Zaremski](https://github.com/mzaremski) on slack.

 Useful tools:
 - https://git-lfs.github.com/